Skip to main content

 COMPLAINTS

 If you believe your privacy rights have been violated, you may file a complaint with the Hospital or with the Office of Civil Rights of the U.S. Department of Health and Human Services.
-To file a complaint with us here, please call or write to Patient Relations or to the Privacy Officer listed on the last page of this Notice.
-You will not be penalized for filing a complaint.
+You can file a complaint with the U.S. Department of Health and Human Services for Civil Rights by sending a letter to 200 Independence Avenue, S.W.
+Washington, D.C.
+20201, or emailing: OCRComplaint@hhs.gov.
+To file a complaint with us here, please call or write to Patient Relations or to the Privacy Officer listed at the end of this Notice.
+No one will retaliate or take action against you for filing a complaint.

 OTHER USES OF MEDICAL INFORMATION

-Other uses and disclosures of medical information not covered by this Notice or the laws that apply to us will be made only with your written authorization, on a Hospital authorization form.
-Specifically, uses and disclosures of your medical information for marketing purposes or involving a sale of your information will be made only with your written authorization.
-Likewise most uses of psychotherapy notes require authorization.
-If you provide us authorization to use or disclose medical information about you, you may revoke that authorization, in writing, at any time.
-If you revoke your authorization, we will no longer use or disclose medical information about you for reasons covered by your written authorization.
+Other uses and disclosures of health information not covered by this Notice or the laws that apply to us will be made only with your written authorization, on a Hospital authorization form.
+If you provide us authorization to use or disclose health information about you, you may revoke that authorization, in writing, at any time.
+If you revoke your authorization, we will no longer use or disclose health information about you for reasons covered by your written authorization.
 However, we may continue to use or disclose that information to the extent we have relied on your authorization.
 You also understand that we are unable to take back any disclosures we have already made with your authorization, and that we are required to retain our records of the care that we provide to you.

 For more information and answers to questions, please contact: